vmware/cloud-director-extension-standard-library/documentation/extension-sdk/elements.md

 ### Defined Entity

-Defined Entity `type` represents a Cloud Director Runtime Defined Entity interfaces, types and behaviors.
+Defined Entity `type` represents a VMware Cloud Director Runtime Defined Entity interfaces, types and behaviors.
 This element definition requires the `name` property to point to a project root folder `<element reference name>` where the source code of the Defined Entity definitions will be located, or their resulted artifacts `<element reference name>/dist/types/*.json` and `<element reference name>/dist/interfaces/*.json` in case of an external build tooling is used.

 ```yaml
 elements: